• Skip to primary navigation

 Ingredients

-You should be able to find all of this at your standard larger grocery store without needing to visit specialty Asian food stores.
-Just look in the Asian food section and if you can’t find it there, everything is available online these days.
-Here’s what you’ll need to prepare:
+You should be able to find all of this at your standard larger grocery store these days without making a trip to the.
+Just look in the Asian food section and if you can’t find white miso paste or tahini there, everything is available online.

 How to make miso noodles